Dcamy/iBot/ichain_resources/viral.md

 1️⃣ Two-Tier Referral Bonanza:

 - Invite your buddy?
 BAM!
-10 tokens in your pocket!
+10 SGC in your pocket!
 - They invite someone?
 You're swimming in an extra 5!
 - It's a never-ending cascade of cold, hard crypto!

 2️⃣ Early Bird Mega-Boost:

 - First 100 to join?
-1000 bonus tokens! 🤯
+1000 bonus SGC! 🤯
 - You invited one of those lucky 100?
 Here's an extra 100 for your trouble!
 - Next 900?
-Still grabbing 100 tokens each!
+Still grabbing 100 SGC each!
 - Their inviters?
 Pocketing a sweet 10 token bonus!

 3️⃣ Weekly Membership Mayhem:

 - Top recruiter each week?
-You're taking home tokens equal to ALL new members!
+You're taking home SGC equal to ALL new members!
 - Runner-up?
-Half of that mountain of tokens is yours!
+Half of that mountain of SGC is yours!
 - Third place?
 You're still drowning in 25% of the new member count!
 - Oh, and the people who invited these champions?
 They're snagging an EXTRA 10% on top!